-5 Easy Fig Recipes to take advantage of the short fig season in late summer.
-From Slow Cooker Fig Jam to Sticky Fig Pudding Cake, they are all simple to make & yummy to eat!
+5 Easy Fig Recipes with fresh figs and dried figs. From Slow Cooker Fig Jam to Sticky Fig Pudding Cake, they are all simple to make & yummy to eat!

 Any edible fig variety can be used to make Fig and Lemon Preserves, but I used Mission figs for the batch in the photograph.
 I have a one year old Brown Turkey fig tree I hope produces in a couple of years!